wasabikev/AI-UI/README.md

 ---

-**Note**: This README is intended for use by the LLM providing pair-programming assistance and may include specific instructions or details pertinent to that role.
+**Note**: This README is intended for use as contextual reference within a system prompt.